smourier/DeviceExplorer/README.md

 # DeviceExplorer
-A tool that displays the hardware attached to a Windows computer, similar to Windows' Device Manager:
+A tool that displays the hardware attached to a Windows computer, similar to Windows' Device Manager.

+It also shows Association EndPoints dynamically (bluetooth endpoints, etc.)

 ![Device Explorer](Images/DeviceExplorer.png?raw=true)